mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 |L2| An Overview of the Interface
 ===============================================================================

-**Goal:** To understand the basics of the QGIS user interface.

-**Description:** We will explore the QGIS user interface so that you are familiar with the menus, toolbars, map canvas and layers list that compose the application.
+We will explore the QGIS user interface so that you are familiar with the menus, toolbars, map canvas and layers list that compose the application.

+**The goal for this lesson:** To understand the basics of the QGIS user interface.

 |basic| |L3|: The Basics
 -------------------------------------------------------------------------------

-Now you're already familiar with the function of the :guilabel:`Add Vector Layer` button, but what about all the others?
-How does this interface work?
-Before we go on with the more involved stuff, let's first take a good look at the general layout of the QGIS interface.

 .. image:: ../_static/interface/001-diagram.png